Dandelion Tea Weight Loss: Does It Work?

 Researchers who have been observing the properties of dandelion tea hypothesize that this ability is partly due to its influence on the digestive system making it more efficient in metabolizing carbohydrates.
 Some studies also show that dandelion can block fat absorption.
 One study involving obese mice showed that they displayed significant weight loss when fed with chlorogenic acid, which is one of the active compounds in dandelion.
 The same lab mice also showed a decrease of several hormones that are responsible for fat storage.

 Dandelion tea can also serve to supplement an existing weight-loss regimen.
 For instance, those who are on a ketogenic-intermittent fasting diet can benefit from its appetite suppressing properties to help them last through their fasting periods.
 Since dandelion tea on its own is a low-calorie beverage, it can also benefit those who are on a liquid diet either for weight loss or for pre or post-surgical dietary restriction.
+If you are looking for a tea with more support with digestion health smooth move tea weight loss is your best bet in comparison.

 How Long Does It Take For Dandelion Tea to Work?